 There’s a reason you shouldn’t apply for too many credit products.
 Each time you do, you rack up what’s known as a ‘hard enquiry.’
 This is when a potential lender requests access to your credit history before doing business with you, and each request is recorded on your report.

 A single hard enquiry isn’t anything to worry about.
 It’s when too many are made in a short amount of time that you risk jeopardising your credit score.
-Basically, it can send a message to lenders that you’re financially reckless or desperate for credit, neither of which paint a particularly favourable picture.
+Basically, it sends a message to lenders that you’re financially reckless or desperate for credit, neither of which paint a particularly favourable picture.

 6. Consider credit repair